The Boiling Hole in the South Caicos Salinas.

 The name Boiling Hole was derived from the agitated state of the water when flowing in through the hole during high tide.

 Today, you can walk out to the Boiling Hole from the Cockburn Harbour side of the main salina.
-A 20-foot (6 m) wide low white concrete structure surrounds the feature, along with the remains of gates to control the water output.
+A 20-foot-wide (6 m) low white concrete structure surrounds the feature, along with the remains of gates to control the water output.
+A gazebo adjacent to the structure provides shade.

-The Boiling Hole is definitely a recommended site to visit when exploring South Caicos.
+The Boiling Hole is one of the main attractions to visit when exploring South Caicos.

 How Did the Subterranean Cave Form?

-As was the case with nearly all of the sinkholes, blue holes, and caves found in the Turks and Caicos, the natural hole was created by what is called the Karst process: the slow action of slightly acidic rainwater dissolving the soft limestone as it drained to the water table.
+As is the case with nearly all of the sinkholes, blue holes, and caves found in the Turks and Caicos, the Boiling Hole was created by what is called the Karst process: the slow action of slightly acidic rainwater dissolving the soft limestone as it drained to the water table.

 These cave systems typically formed without an opening to the surface.
 Ceiling collapse and erosion was the usual force that eventually revealed the hidden chasm.